phanclan/vault-benchmark-perfstandbys/docs/slides/test.md

 **Here is our agenda for today's training.
 The format is simple, you'll hear a lecture and view slides on each topic, then participate in a hands-on lab about that topic.
 We'll alternate between lecture and lab, with a couple of breaks thrown in.**

+---
+name: intro-to-terraform-demo
+class: title
+# Chapter 1
+## Introduction to Terraform

+???
+We use the word chapter here, because the training should feel like a story unfolding.
+The instructor's job is to guide the learners through this interactive story.

 #